Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Preliminaries

-Note that we have added a truncation operation to the definition from \cite{formProg} because STL intervals must have positive endpoints.
-Here, $I^\leftarrow$ is the subset of $I-\Delta$ that is greater than or equal to zero.
-When the interval $I$ in $\phi U_{I} \psi$ is the empty set $\emptyset$, the temporal operator resolves to false.
-This is also why, unlike \cite{formProg}, we have no case for the until operator where $0>I$.
-The truncation operation prevents such cases from happening.
+Note that we have added a truncation operation to the definition from \cite{formProg} to enforce nonnegative interval endpoints.
+Here, $I^\leftarrow_\Delta$ is the subset of $I-\Delta$ that is greater than or equal to zero, which could be the empty set $\emptyset$.
+By Definition \ref{def: stlSemantics}, $\varphi U_\emptyset \psi = \bot$ because there exists no $t' \in \emptyset$.
+Therefore, the truncation operation resolves the case $0>I$ from \cite{formProg}, which is why it is absent from Definition \ref{def: formProg}.